zhiqing-xiao/sn/README.md

 】.
 The changes include a change from $u_ {\kappa,t}^\left(v\right)$ to $v_ {\pi_ \kappa}$, remove a pair of parentheses, and remove an extra $k$ in subscript, and add two $+1$.

+- **(Feedback based on the PDF 2023-11-16.)** Section 15.1.1, PDF page 507, Search "the environment is still driven by the initial state distribution", and the inline math immediate after should have been 【 $p_{\mathsfit{S}_0}$ 】.
+That is, change "S" to `\mathsfit'

+- **(Feedback based on the PDF 2023-11-16.)** Section 15.1.1, PDF page 514, Search "given the MDP and two policies", and the text at the same line: Chance the Chinese character 【和】 to 【 and 】.
+(Note that there is one space before the word "and" and one space after the word "and".)

+- Section 15.2.1, PDF page 523.
+Search "Step 3: Use the reward model in the previous step, use PPO algorithm in", immediately after that, Change 【Section 8.3.3】 as a linkable 【Sect.
+8.3.3】.

 ----